Wenzel/docker-kdesrc-build/README.md

 Don't forget to change the `qtdir` variable in the `kdesrc-buildrc`

+## Run the Plasma Desktop

+To run an entire Plasma Desktop session, we need to create a new X server instance , running on a new `tty`, for example, `tty8`.

+As root, on the host system :

+    startx -display :1 -- :1 vt8

+Also you have to explicitly authorize access to allow clients inside the container to use this instance :

+As root again, on the host system :

+    DISPLAY=':1' xhost +

+Then, run the container and use the `--display` option to specify the right tty to be used by applications :

+    ./run.py --base archlinux --display ':1' --shell

+Execute `startkde` from your install directory (which is `/work` by default)

+You should have build `workspace` set (`kdesrc-build workspace`)

+Inside the container :

+    $ /work/install/bin/startkde

+And the KDE desktop should be starting on `tty8` !

 ## Command line options reference

     Usage: build.py [options] [--shell | -- [<kdesrc-build-args>...]]